Click on the image to enlarge it

 (Please see: “Message”)

 I no longer wanted to be on earth but wished to leave and be with Jesus.
 “For to me, to live is Christ and to die is gain…I desire to depart and be with Christ, which is better by far…” (Philippians 1:21,23).
-Somewhere in the midst of these thoughts I drifted off to sleep.
+Somewhere in the midst of these thoughts of heaven and of being with Jesus I drifted off to sleep.

 I rudely awoke to the sound of my watch alarm, and in a startled stupor I hurried up the sand dunes to photograph sunrise over Wineglass Bay.
 As I was setting up my camera, a very large, bright star, captured my attention.
 It was shining just above the horizon, exactly where the sky was beginning to lighten into dawn, and another Scripture of heaven came to me.